 - An opportunity to develop your skills with surrogate patients before entering work settings

-- The incorporation of the College of Optometrists’ pre-registration year means that upon completion of your degree you will be a registered Optometrist
+- The incorporation of the College of Optometrists’ pre-registration period means that upon completion of your degree you will be a registered Optometrist

 - Access to a variety of practice placements including placements in hospitals

-- At the end of your degree, you will be eligible for membership of the General Optical Council, allowing you to practice professionally within the UK.
+- At the end of your degree, you will be eligible for full registration with the General Optical Council, allowing you to practice professionally within the UK.

 What will I study?

-You will undertake your studies both on campus as well as on clinical placements.
+You will undertake your studies both on campus as well as on university arranged clinical placements.

-Teaching will be delivered in lecture theatres and our state of the art medical simulation centre, equipped with 14 dedicated optometry practice cubicles and 4 specialist laboratories.
+Teaching will be delivered in lecture theatres and our state-of-the-art laboratories and clinical suites, equipped with state of the art equipment and bespoke optometry cubicles.

 A variety of teaching methods including lectures, tutorials, seminars and practical classes will be employed throughout your degree, supported by computer-assisted and self-directed study.
+The use of surrogate and simulated experience allows for clinical practice in a safe and supervised environment.
 This flexible approach promotes student involvement, utilising a broad mix of progressive approaches.